dimitarpg13/aiconcepts/README.md

    b) through modifying templates parameters based on past inferences.

-   Hint: cast each of those problems as online problems which can be solved with appropriately chosen policy-based or value-based RL formalism.
+   _Hint_: cast each of those problems as online optimization problems which can be solved with appropriately chosen policy-based or value-based RL formalism.

 There is a more advanced topic of research which I would like to gain better understanding.
 This is topic of _Hierarchical Semantic Template Spaces_.